-So yes, it’s one of those retro handhelds that play GameCube games and has enough power to play a host of systems while you’re at it.
+So yes, it plays GameCube games without problems and has enough power to play a host of systems while you’re at it.
 Plus as it’s a Windows handheld, that means emulator compatibility is top-notch.
 If it works on Windows, chances are it’ll run on the Aya Neo Pro without much hassle.

 The downside, of course, is the high buy-in price.
 Yes, it’s very powerful, but anything over the $1000 mark is going to get compared with the Steam Deck or Odin Pro – both of which offer more attractive price tags.